Sep. 19, 2018 / Updated by Bessie Shaw to Windows 10

-Lots of users report the no Wi-Fi after Windows 10 Anniversary Update issue.
-If you also come across the no Wi-Fi problem after installing Windows 10 Anniversary Update, don’t be frustrated.
-Below are 4 methods to help you fix the Windows 10 Anniversary Update no Wi-Fi available issue.
+Lots of users report the no Wi-Fi after Windows 10 Fall Creators Update issue.
+If you also come across the no Wi-Fi problem after installing Windows 10 Fall Creators Update, don’t be frustrated.
+Below are 4 methods to help you fix the Windows 10 Fall Creators Update no Wi-Fi available issue.

 Click the button below to get Driver Talent directly.

-Below are 3 easy steps to use Driver Talent to download and update your wireless adapter driver for Windows 10 Anniversary Update instantly.
+Below are 3 easy steps to use Driver Talent to download and update your wireless adapter driver for Windows 10 Fall Creators Update instantly.

 Launch Driver Talent.
 Click “Scan” to make a scan of your PC to identify all outdated, corrupted, broken or missing driver issues.

 Once problematic Wi-Fi drivers are found out, you could click “Repair” to fix it immediately.
-You are also able to click “Update” to update all your drivers for Windows 10 Anniversary Update to the latest version, but don’t update what ain’t broken.
+You are also able to click “Update” to update all your drivers for Windows 10 Fall Creators Update to the latest version, but don’t update what ain’t broken.

 Restart your PC to make all Wi-Fi driver updates go into effect.